 - The nurse will be in contact with your family in the waiting area regarding your arrival to the PACU.
 Visitors are allowed in the PACU.
-This will be coordinated by your nurse around your care and other activities in the unit. - To maintain patient privacy, only one family member may visit you in the PACU in five-minute intervals. - The staff will notify your family once you are ready to transfer out of the PACU.
+This will be coordinated by your nurse around your care and other activities in the unit. - To maintain patient privacy, only one family member may visit you in the PACU in five-minute intervals. - The staff will notify your family once you are ready for discharge.

-Discharge
+Outpatient Discharge